- What Dashboards Are and Why They Matter

 What Dashboards Are and Why They Matter

-Think of a dashboard like the instrument panel in a car.
+Think of a project dashboard like the instrument panel in a car.
 After all, you don’t open the fuel tank to check how much gas you have.
 You just glance at the panel and immediately know what to do next.
-Business works much the same way.
+Business works much the same way – whether you need a project tracking dashboard for daily operations or a management dashboard for executive oversight.

 In practice, dashboards solve several everyday management problems: